linux-nvme/nvme-cli/README.md

     $ make rpm

-If not sure how to use, find the top-level documentation with:
+If not sure how to use, find thon with:

     $ man nvme